 Advertising nutrition and health claims

 For information on advertising nutritional and health claims on foods, please contact DH customer service centre.

 Preservatives, food colourings, sweeteners and flavourings

 Some drinks may contain preservatives, food colourings, sweeteners or flavourings.
 Although these may be approved by the food authority in the country of origin, some of them may not be approved in GB or may have different permissions e.g. lower maximum levels of use, or only permitted in a small number of products.

 For information on food flavourings, sweeteners, food colourings and preservatives, please contact our Food Additives team.

-If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from outside the EU, please contact the Organic Imports team through DEFRA's website.
+If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from third countries, please contact the Organic Imports team through DEFRA's website.

 For information on organic regulation and standards, (including labelling) within the UK please contact the Organic Strategy through DEFRA's website.

-Food contact materials and articles, including those used for food packaging, are controlled by a comprehensive EU harmonised legislation that has been fully implemented in the UK.
+Food contact materials and articles, including those used for food packaging, are controlled by retained UK legislation that has been fully implemented in GB.
 This legislation is particularly thorough in its control of plastic materials and articles intended for food use.